 Anyone who spends time with young people will know what a dominant force digital technology can be in their lives.
-The hours spent clicking and swiping, liking and emoting, can seem endless with the phone or tablet device an apparently constant fixture.
+The hours spent clicking and swiping, liking and emoting, can seem endless with the phone or tablet an apparently constant fixture.
 But a survey conducted by the Headmasters’ and Headmistresses’ Conference (HMC) reveals that young people themselves may be less enamoured of the technology than their actions suggest.

-According to the research, some 63 per cent of young people in state and independent schools wouldn’t mind if social media had never been invented, while 71 per cent admitted to undergoing ‘digital detoxes’ in an effort to wean themselves off the technology.
+Using the power of technology wisely … According to the research, some 63 per cent of young people in state and independent schools wouldn’t mind if social media had never been invented, while 71 per cent admitted to undergoing ‘digital detoxes’ in an effort to wean themselves off the technology.
 Closer examination of the findings reveals why the respondents feel this way.
 More than half admitted to receiving abusive comments online, or said that social media makes them feel less confident about how they look, or how interesting their life is and 56 per cent said they feel on the edge of addiction to social media.

 That makes for sobering reading if you work in education, especially in a boarding school environment.
 Parents devolve responsibility for their children’s welfare to boarding staff, trusting us to make wise judgements about their day-to-day lives in ways that are conducive to their flourishing.